danvk/aoc2023/README.md

 Ah, I think I need to specifically exclude the previous mirror?

+That gets me the right answer for the sample, but gives me 23236 for my input which is too low.
+It looks like I'm not finding a smudge correction for some inputs.

+-> I think I need to exclude the original flip at a lower level than I am.

 ### Day 12 (17515 / 9282)

 Part 1: brute force (try both possibilities for ?).
 I did this by enumerating all the numbers from 0..2^n and using bit operations, one of my favorite tricks.
 There were at most 18 `?` chars and 2^18 isn't that many.